ausd-io/ausd/CONTRIBUTING.md

-Contributing to doged
+Contributing to ausd
 ========================

-The doged project welcomes contributors!
+The ausd project welcomes contributors!

-This guide is intended to help developers contribute effectively to doged.
+This guide is intended to help developers contribute effectively to ausd.

 Communicating with Developers
 -----------------------------

-To get in contact with doged developers, you can join the [ausCash Development Telegram group](https://t.me/ausCashDevelopment).
+To get in contact with ausd developers, you can join the [ausCash Development Telegram group](https://t.me/ausCashDevelopment).
 The intent of this group is to facilitate development of Bitcoin ABC and other ausCash node implementations.
 We welcome people who wish to participate.